h2non/rocky/README.md

 Extensibility is covered via the middleware layer, which is the core and more powerful feature of `rocky`.

 Via the middleware you can completely rely on a consistent control flow when performing actions with the HTTP traffic flow, such as modifying, pausing or stopping it, even for both incoming/outgoing flows.
-This allows you to plug in intermediate jobs with custom logic which interacts among different phases of the HTTP flow live cycle.
+This allows you to plug in intermediate jobs with custom logic which interact among different phases of the HTTP flow live cycle.

 `rocky` middleware layer is based on `connect` middleware, and it's mostly compatible with existent middleware for `connect`/`express`.